 Purpose: The information is used to assess and monitor the financial condition of holding company organizations, which may include parent, bank, and nonbank entities.
 The FR Y-9C is a primary analytical tool used to monitor financial institutions between on-site inspections.
 The form contains more schedules than any of the FR Y-9 series of reports and is the most widely requested and reviewed report at the holding company level.

-This report is filed by BHCs, SLHCs, and SHCs with total consolidated assets of $500 million or more.
+This report is filed by BHCs, SLHCs, and SHCs with total consolidated assets of $1 billion or more.
 In addition, BHCs, SLHCs, and SHCs meeting certain criteria may be required to file this report, regardless of size.
 However, when such BHCs, SLHCs, or SHCs own or control, or are owned or controlled by, other BHCs, SLHCs, or SHCs, only top-tier holding companies must file this report for the consolidated holding company organization.

 Quarterly, as of the last calendar day of the quarter.